 Preparation of Hunan beef involves a classic Chinese technique known as ‘shallow frying’, where you deep-fry meat in a small quantity of oil to partially cook it and set the cornstarch coating before stir-frying.
 Deep-frying really helps make the meat come out tender on the inside.
-With shallow frying you also need to use a lot less oil, which is very welcome considering that peanut oil is expensive.
+Additionally, with shallow frying you also need to use a lot less oil, which is very welcome considering that peanut oil is expensive.
 Like, really expensive.

 Can you use even less oil than is indicated in the recipe?
 Probably.
 As long as the meat is fully submerged in oil you will be fine.
 You’ll just need to fry the meat in smaller batches.

 Traditionally, Hunan and Szechuan dishes, like the Szechuan Chicken I recently posted about, are very hot and spicy.
 While westerners believe that hot food numbs the palate and prevents it from experiencing the full range of flavors, Chinese maintain that spicy food helps the palate open up and appreciate a wider range flavors.
 In the recipe, I specified how to achieve various levels of heat.
-Start with mild, then work your way up.
+So, start with mild, then work your way up.
 You may be surprised.